Pikku G: Personal life and society

 According to his LinkedIn profile Henri Vähäkainu graduated from the Heltech Audiovisual Degree Program at the Helsinki School of Technology in 2008.
 His studies included animation and graphic design, among other things.

 After graduating, Vähäkainu gained work experience in the audiovisual field in Finland, after which he moved to the United States for six months to produce music for local artists.

 He ran for a place in the Finnish Parliament in the 2007 elections from the list of Finnish Centre party, but was not elected.
 He supported Finnish prime minister Matti Vanhanen in 2006 Finnish presidential election.
 Since then he has been independent and has not been politically active.

 In September 2009, Vähäkainu was convicted of aggravated driving under the influence.
 He received a suspended sentence of 45 days and was day-fined.
 Vähäkainu was investigated due to his alleged involvement of arranging a meeting between a cocaine dealer and potential customers in October 2009, while still on probation.
 A text message sent by him to the dealer was presented as an evidence in court.
 He denied any such involvement.
 On 30 March 2010 Vähäkainu was convicted of distributing ten grams of cocaine and sentenced to pay 80 day-fines.

 In 2011, Vähäkainu became a start-up founder and a partner at the technology company AppGyver.
 This full turn in life brought by entrepreneurship has inspired him also to social responsibility projects.
 He has organized local events at his former school in Nurmijärvi and given lectures in schools about entrepreneurship, among other things.
 Vähäkainu was also participating in a charity recording by 150 musicians and raising funds for the Red Cross.

 Vähäkainu is from a Pentecostal family.

-Henri Vähäkainu has been nominated as a candidate for the most positive phenomenon in Nurmijärvi in 2020.
+Henri Vähäkainu was nominated as a candidate for the most positive phenomenon in Nurmijärvi in 2020.